persteenolsen/umbraco-13-starter-one/README.md

 - In web.config I added applicationInitialization to prevent cold start

-- As a workaround I set up a crone job to make a request every 5 minutes to prevent cold start
+- As a workaround I set up a crone job to make a request every few minutes to prevent cold start

 # Custom Error Pages